 The College of IST requires graduate students to take a minimum of four courses (12 credits) to fulfill the specialization area requirement.
 The student should select these courses in consultation with his or her faculty adviser.
-The College will also accept courses from other accredited institutions to meet the specialization area requirement under the following guidelines:
+The College will also accept graduate-level courses from other accredited institutions to meet the specialization area requirement under the following guidelines:

-- 2. The course must be from an accredited institution. - The student must have received an "A" or "B" grade value.
+- 1. The course must be from an accredited institution. - 2.
+The student must have received an "A" or "B" grade value. - 3.
+The course may have been taken in pursuit of a graduate degree, but completion of that degree is not a requirement. - 4.
 The course must appear on an official graduate transcript. - 5.
 The course must have been taken within the five years prior to the date of registration to the IST graduate program. - 6.
-To receive a specialization area course waiver, the student must submit the following to the Graduate Programs Office: - An IST Graduate Specialization Area Course Waiver Form with the student's adviser's a. signature. - b.
-An official transcript with the course and grade listed if the Graduate Programs Office does not have this already on file.

-- c.
-The syllabus for the course that is proposed for specialization waiver credit - 7.
-All course waiver requests must be submitted by May 15 of the end of the student's first year.
-No course waiver requests will be accepted after this date.
+To receive a specialization area course waiver, the student must submit the following to the Graduate Programs Office: - a.
+An IST Graduate Specialization Area Course Waiver Form with the student's adviser's signature. - b.
+An official transcript with the course and grade listed if the Graduate Programs Office does not have this already on file. - c.
+The syllabus for the course that is proposed for specialization waiver. - 7.
+All specialization area course waiver requests must be processed before the qualifying exam.